When asked to share the biggest challenge facing today’s schools, one answer has risen to the top for school leaders: the teacher shortage.

 Simply put.
 I would make your district a destination district.
 We’re going to be in competition for teachers early in their career.
 When you are in competition, you want to put your best foot forward.
 What are you doing as a district to prepare yourself for this possibility so that you are attractive to people?

 Many schools place teacher recruitment low on their priority list.
-Instead of strategizing how to attract highly talented employees, leaders prioritize increasing test scores, instructional frameworks, student behavior management, professional learning communities, and other initiatives.
+Instead of strategizing how to attract highly talented employees, leaders prioritize test scores, instructional frameworks, student behaviors, social-emotional learning, professional learning communities, and other initiatives.

-While all are important for school success, this previous statement poses a subtle irony.
-When schools recruit, hire, and retain effective staff, initiatives have a way of taking care of themselves.
+While all are important for school success, the previous statement poses a subtle irony: when schools recruit, hire, and retain effective staff, initiatives have a way of taking care of themselves.

-This speaks to the bigger picture that today's leaders must possess a recruitment mentality.
-Rather than recruit teachers only when they have openings, school administrators must actively recruit teachers at all times.
+Today's leaders must possess a recruitment mentality.
+Rather than recruit staff only when they have openings, administrators must actively recruit staff at all times.

-How much time do you invest into subs, student teachers, and practicum students?
-Whereas some leaders say, "I don't have the time!", forward-thinking administrators view these folks as prime candidates to fill vacant positions.
+How much time do you invest in subs, student teachers, and practicum students?
+Whereas some leaders say, "I don't have the time!", forward-thinking administrators view these individuals as prime candidates to fill vacant positions.